rajivghandi767/country-trivia-react/README.md

 ## **Contributing**

-"We welcome contributions!
+We welcome contributions!
 Fork the repository, create a branch, and submit a pull request.
-Ensure that your contributions are well-documented and tested."
+Ensure that your contributions are well-documented and tested.

 ## **License**

-"This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details."
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.